smikitky/node-multi-integer-range/README.md

 console.log(mr1 + ''); // prints '(-5)-0'
 ```

+Note that the `parseNegative` option only affects the way string initializers are parsed.
+You do not have to pass any option to create negative ranges using non-string initializers.

 Once `parseNegative` is enabled at the constructor,
 subsequent chained methods will also recognize and parse negative ranges.